The Manual is compiling some of the most significant news items regarding COVID-19 to help people stay up to date.

-RT-PCR testing on a stored sputum sample of a patient hospitalized in France in late December with severe acute respiratory syndrome was found to be positive for coronavirus.
+Reverse transcription polymerase chain reaction (RT-PCR) testing was done on a stored sputum sample of a patient hospitalized in France in late December with severe acute respiratory syndrome.
+RT-PCR is a technique that allows researchers to determine how much RNA from a specific source is in a sample.
+The sample was found to be positive for coronavirus.
 This result revealed that the epidemic in France started much earlier than originally believed.
 This finding was published online in the International Journal of Antimicrobial Agents on May 3, 2020.
-The researchers examined the medical records of all patients admitted to their ICU with influenza-like illness between December 2, 2019, and January 16, 2020 (n = 124).
-They excluded patients with a positive PCR assay for other respiratory viruses and excluded patients with non-typical–COVID medical records.
+The researchers examined the medical records of all patients admitted to their ICU with influenza-like illness between December 2, 2019, and January 16, 2020 (a total of 124 patients).
+They excluded patients with a positive PCR test for another respiratory virus and excluded patients with medical records that indicated findings that were not typical of COVID-19.
 Nasopharyngeal samples of the remaining 12 patients were tested.
 One sample was positive for COVID-19.
 The positive sample belonged to a 42-year-old Algerian immigrant with no history of travel or link to China.
-He presented to the emergency ward on December 27, 2019, with haemoptysis, cough, chest pain, headache, and fever, evolving for 4 days.
+He presented to the emergency department on December 27, 2019, with hemoptysis (coughing up blood), cough, chest pain, headache, and fever, that had been developing for 4 days.
 It is notable that one of his children had an influenza-like illness prior to the onset of his symptoms.
 The paper includes the medical history, clinical presentation, laboratory findings, radiological findings, and clinical course of his illness.
 Researchers concluded the disease was already spreading among the French population at the end of December 2019.

 link to the study: https://www.sciencedirect.com/science/article/pii/S0924857920301643